hyurl/sfn/docs/v06x/en-US/service.md

 the web server requires more back-end services (especially for web applications).
 And an RPC service will less likely rely on another RPC service, usually only few functions are required.
-Of course, if you do not know which service might be needed or not, you can directly set `dependencies` property to `all`, in order to connect all RPC services.
+Of course, if you do not know which service might be needed or not, you can directly set `dependencies` option to `all`, in order to connect all RPC services.

 ## Basic Service